talwat/blog/docs/posts/arch-on-arm.md

 pacman -S efibootmgr
 ```

+### Using efistub

+If you would like to use efistub for all future boots, read on.
+However, you can also use grub, which is a bit easier and more familiar, and if you want to read [Using GRUB](#using-grub).

 And create the boot entry:
 Replace `<xxx>` with your **disk**, not a partition.
 So for example, `/dev/sda`.
 and the UUID with the UUID of the root partition.